-The Statement of Net Position presents the financial position of the Port as of December 31, 2018.
-The statement includes all the Port's assets and liabilities.
+The Statement of Net Position presents the financial position of the Port as of December 31, 2020.
+The statement includes all the Port's assets and deferred outflows and liabilities and deferred inflows.
 As described earlier, the net position serves as an indicator of the Port's financial position.
-A condensed comparison of the Port's assets, liabilities, and net position at December 31, 2018 and 2017, follows:
+A condensed comparison of the Port's assets, liabilities, deferred inflows and outflows of resources, and net position at December 31, 2020 and 2019 follows: